php/doc-base/docs/local-setup.md

 will be built into the Docker image used.

-To force the Docker image used for building to itself be rebuilt, run `make -B build`, otherwise the `Makefile` will only build it if does not already exist.
+To force the Docker image used for building to itself be rebuilt, run `make -B build`, otherwise the `Makefile` will only build it if it does not already exist.

 The web version of the documentation with `make php` and the output will